watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

 1. In [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts), set the `WIDGET_REQUIRES_AUTHENTICATION` and `AUTHENTICATED_CALLS_ENABLED` flags to `true`.

     **Note:** These flags are independent, so you do not have to enable both simultaneously.
-For example, if you set `WIDGET_REQUIRES_AUTHENTICATION = false` and `AUTHENTICATED_CALLS_ENABLED = true`, authentication will be disabled in the web chat widget, but the server will still use an OAuth token to authenticate when accessing agent availability status.
+For example, if you set `WIDGET_REQUIRES_AUTHENTICATION = false` and `AUTHENTICATED_CALLS_ENABLED = true`, authentication is disabled in the web chat widget, but the server still uses an OAuth token to authenticate when accessing agent availability status.

 1. From the project root directory, run `npm run dev` again, and test.
 The server should now authenticate the chat and fetch agent availability.